dengpilled/exocore/_journal/Abandoned Platform Hopping.md

 ![[Pasted image 20221129004521.png]]
-In what world would you and 3 friends not be able to live inside one of these for 3 weeks just because.
+In what world would you  not be able to live inside one of these for 3 weeks just because.
 Just because, you may have committed financial crimes and gotten caught.
 Just because you are doing something that you "shouldn't be" or that certain groups or organizations "don't approve of."
 I've been in my current one for a month and have only had two close encounters.

 ![[Pasted image 20221129005622.png]]